Importing Goods into the UK: Complete Business Guide (2026)

 Incorrect Incoterms are a major cause of disputes and delays.

-is charged on goods entering the UK and is separate from customs duty.
+Import VAT is charged on goods entering the UK and is separate from customs duty.
+Import VAT is:

 PIVA allows VAT-registered businesses to: